aquasecurity/tfsec/docs/checks/azure/database/threat-alert-email-set.md

 title: At least one email address is set for threat alerts
 ---

+# At least one email address is set for threat alerts

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation